All Things Admin Joins ASAP. Learn More ›

 Is the Chief of Staff position new in your organization?
 Are you seeking to replace the current holder?
 Who is best suited to replace you as EA?
 Do you prefer a new title with additional responsibilities while retaining your EA tasks as well?

 It's vital to have this conversation to avoid confusion among executives and other company stakeholders.
-Most organizations rarely need an EA and a COS.
+Most organizations rarely need an EA and a CoS.
 In most instances, the latter becomes necessary if the founder oversees multiple businesses or the organization is a complex structure.

 3. Consider other organizations

-If the COS position doesn’t exist in your current company, you may expand your horizons.
+If the CoS position doesn’t exist in your current company, you may expand your horizons.
 The steps include updating your resume, signing up for relevant professional courses, and intensifying networking activities.

 Job applications in your current industry present opportunities for a smoother transition, as are startups, founders, and family enterprises.
 Any fast-growing company with multiple divisions needs a Chief of Staff for a smoother operation.

-4. Study successful COSs
+4. Study successful Chiefs of Staff

 Considerations include the type of certifications suitable for their role, daily schedule, growth plans, and the books they read.
 This information helps you provide value when you transition into the role.

-Although a COS position offers new career opportunities, it’s also a high-pressure role.
+Although a CoS position offers new career opportunities, it’s also a high-pressure role.
 That’s because you’ll be overseeing multiple personalities, expectations, and changes.
 You’ll also need to master data analysis because it helps you spot irregularities, build new initiatives, and make informed decisions.
-A COS role is slightly more demanding than your current EA designation, but you'll settle into it in no time.
+A CoS role is slightly more demanding than your current EA designation, but you'll settle into it in no time.

 As an Executive Assistant, you're already familiar with some of the roles required for a Chief of Staff position.
 The transition can be bumpy but manageable, depending on your organizational structure.
-The American Society of Administrative Professionals offers countless valuable tips on career growth.
-Our training resources include webinars, articles, downloads, and videos.

 Welcome to the ASAP Circle, a community platform for peer-to-peer conversation on trending topics, professional challenges, and shared experiences.
 We even have designated spaces for weekly Tuesday Coffee Breaks.